charleslbryant/going-agile/Planning.md

 In the beginning we had no real team planning.
 Tickets were assigned by the development manager and the developers completed the tickets.
 The development manager and product manager would plan sprints in closed door meetings.
 Then the development manager would consult with the tech manager for estimations.
 The development manager and tech lead met with developers to discuss the development plan (architecture, design...).

-We had daily standups or Scrum to review status, but it was more of a status meeting for the development manager than an effective tool to build team work and accelerate the flow of work.
+We had daily stand-ups or Scrum to review status, but it was more of a status meeting for the development manager than an effective tool to build team work and accelerate the flow of work.

 ###v2.0